MicrosoftDocs/machine-learning-server-docs/microsoft-r/RevoUtils/packagehelp/Revo.home.md

  ##Details

-`Revo.home` returns the path to the MicrosoftR package installation directory, or its licenses subdirectory.
+`Revo.home` returns the path to the Microsoft R package installation directory, or its licenses subdirectory.

  ##Value